 There are limited resources to identify and clear incidents.
 A review of the sources of incident detection reveals that statewide, cameras are responsible for detecting 6% of crash and disabled vehicle incidents (Error!
 Reference source not found.).
-On I-295, only 0.2% of incidents are detected by CCTV, suggesting that some incidents are going undetected and could serve as an even larger source of operational issues on the corridor.
+On this section of I-66, only 1% of incidents are detected by CCTV suggesting that some incidents are going undetected and could serve as an even larger source of operational issues on the corridor.